 Progressive Music: introduction of new musical material in pairs of phrases.

 The rondo is a reverting type form.
-As mentioned before, as a modular form comprising two components, refrains and episodes alternate in the Rondo structure.
+As a modular form comprising two components, refrains and episodes alternate in the Rondo structure.

 What is a Refrain?